 1. Mamba Village

 Mamba village is the best place to take your kids.
-The site is a sanctuary for crocodiles and is located about 12 kilometres south of Nairobi city.
+The site is a sanctuary for crocodiles and is located about 12 kilometers south of Nairobi city.
 More to that, the farmhouses ostrich.
 The best time to take a tour of the place is when the crocodiles are feeding.
 You will get the chance to see this enormous beast grasp and tear meat thrown to them.

 Don’t worry; the experience is completely safe.
 There is a massive fence between the tourists and the crocodiles and from time memorial, there have been no cases of attacks on the tourists by the animals.
 More to that, there is a space just before the fence hence there’s more distance between the tourists and the crocodiles.